Reusable period pads and sustainability

-Ruth in Malawi is one of the local women taking part in an ActionAid pilot project to create eco-friendly, reusable cloth pads.
+Ruth, from Malawi, is one of the local women taking part in an ActionAid project to create eco-friendly, reusable cloth pads.

 Ruth has been able to supplement her income and make a difference to school girls who receive these pads as part of a distribution project set up by ActionAid.

 She firmly believes if you educate a girl child you educate a whole village.

 Reusable sanitary pads and education

 School girls in Malawi often have to wear a thick, unabsorbent cloth called Nyanda which chafes their skin, stains their clothes, and is noticeable due to its bulk.